robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 ### History

-Margaret Clark offered Bennet the opportunity to write this instalment of the relaunch timeline back in 2007-2008.
+Editor Margaret Clark offered Bennet the opportunity to write this installment of the relaunch timeline back in 2007-2008.
 The relaunch timeline had, thus far, met with limited success.
 Book sales were modest and fans found the new characters unpalatable.
 Additionally, I'm guessing everybody was getting sick of the Borg.

-Bennet said one of his goals in writing _Greater Than The Sum_ was to, "give readers a greater understanding and appreciation of characters and events from its preceding novels."
+Bennet said one goal in writing _Greater Than The Sum_ was to, "give readers a greater understanding and appreciation of characters and events from its preceding novels."
 It seems everybody agreed someone had to tie up the loose ends and get this literary franchise back on track.

 Recognising Borg fatigue amongst the fans, Bennet also stated that the Borg would take a back seat in the story.
 Instead, it would introduce a new character, T’Ryssa Chen, and a new form of life; a kind of computerised planetary intelligence with a keen interest in the topic of procreation (more on that later).

-Bennet also consulted with David Mack, who was busily clacking away on his keyboard, dreaming up the forthcoming _Destiny_ trilogy.
+Bennet also consulted with David Mack, who was busy clacking away on his keyboard, dreaming up the forthcoming _Destiny_ trilogy.
 Mr Bennet certainly had his work cut out for him writing this one.

 ### Story